nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 To download a configuration anchor, follow these steps.

-1. On the Navigation tabs, select Global Configuration and select either the Internal Configuration or External Configuration sub-tab, as appropriate.
+1. In the Navigation tabs, select Global Configuration and select either the Internal Configuration or External Configuration sub-tab, as appropriate.
 2. In the Anchor section, click Download and save the prompted file.

 ## 5.3 Re-Creating the Configuration Anchor